• Skip to primary navigation

 • Don't have leftover turkey?
 Use deli turkey cut ⅝-inch thick, then shred it.

-• Low carb ideas: Serve it over cauliflower rice, zucchini noodle, or spaghetti squash.
+• Low carb serving suggestions?
+Serve it over cauliflower rice, zucchini noodles, or spaghetti squash.

 • Want to add pastry?
 Use the filling for a savory family pie, or serve over puff pastry squares.

-• Unique serving ideas: Serve it over corn bread wedges, waffles, crepes, or flat bread.
+• Unique serving ideas: Serve it over skillet cornbread wedges, waffles, crepes, or flat bread.

 • Garnishes: Use flat leaf parsley or toasted slivered almonds.